Lantau Island: Road transport

-The southern part of Lantau Island are the most dangerous roads in all of Hong Kong due to the narrow and hilly roads that are inaccessible to buses with lack of safety barriers.
-From February, 2016, owners of private vehicles that wish to travel to these roads must obtain a temporary permit.
+The southern part of Lantau Island are one of the most dangerous roads in all of Hong Kong due to the narrow and hilly roads that are inaccessible to buses with lack of safety barriers.
+From February 2016, owners of private vehicles that wish to travel to these roads must obtain a temporary permit.
 However, due to the dangerous roads, the permit only lasts from 8am-7pm, only has 25 allotments, and only available on weekdays, while residents of these areas must obtain a permanent permit.

 Cable car

 The Ngong Ping 360, a gondola lift, is located on Lantau and is operated by the MTR.
-Opened on 18 September 2006, this provides a 5.7 km 20 minute gondola cableway journey between Tung Chung and Ngong Ping.
+Opened on 18 September 2006, this provides a 5.7 km 20-minute gondola cableway journey between Tung Chung and Ngong Ping, where the Big Buddha is located.

 Education

-Most of Lantau Island is in Primary One Admission (POA) School Net 98, which contains multiple aided schools on Lantau Island, including two in Tung Chung; no government primary schools are in this net.
+Most of Lantau Island is in Primary One Admission (POA) School Net 98, which contains multiple aided schools on Lantau Island, including six in Tung Chung; no government primary schools are in this net.

 Northeast Lantau Island is in POA School Net 62, which includes schools in Tsuen Wan and areas nearby.
 The net includes multiple aided schools and one government school, Hoi Pa Street Government Primary School.

 Discovery Bay, Nim Shue Wan, and Tai Pak Wan are in POA School Net 99, which contains two aided schools: SKH Wei Lun Primary School in Discovery Bay and Holy Family School in Peng Chau; no government primary schools are in this net.

+Discovery Bay International School and Discovery College are private co-educational schools in Discovery Bay.

+In Yu Tung Court, Po On Commercial Association Wan Ho Kan Primary School, HKFEW Wong Cho Bau Secondary School, PLK Ms Ma Kam Ming - Cheung Fook Sien College and Ching Chung Hau Po Woon Primary School are the main schools in the school area.

+There are also two aided secondary schools in Tung Chung North.

+Hong Kong Public Libraries has three libraries on Lantau, at Mui Wo, Tai O, and Tung Chung North.